newpavlov/rust-isp-2019/00/content.md

       constructors for `Vec`
 - Methods may not be inherited.
     - Rust structs & enums must be composed instead.
-    - However, traits (coming soon) have basic inheritance.
+    - However, traits (coming soon) cover some of the inheritence functionality.

 ---
 ## Patterns

-- Use `...` to specify a range of values.
+- Use `..=` to specify a range of values.
 Useful for numerics and `char`s.
+- You can encounter `...` which is deprecated variant of `..=`.
 - Use `_` to bind against any value (like any variable binding) and discard the binding.